Lebanon holds first parliament election since financial collapse, blast | Politics

 Those results pulled Lebanon deeper into the orbit of Shi'ite Muslim-led Iran, marking a blow to the influence of Sunni Muslim-led Saudi Arabia.
 Hezbollah has said it expects few changes from the make-up of the current parliament, though its opponents - including the Saudi-aligned Lebanese Forces (LF), another Christian group - say they hope to scoop up seats from the FPM.

+LF voter Diana Safa said she expected results to be disputed.
+"It's already tense today," she said.
+Responding to reports of scuffles near polling centers in parts of the country, Interior Minister Bassam Mawlawi said security incidents were "at an acceptable level."

-A security official said there had been disputes in several areas but no major incidents.
-The LF said Hezbollah supporters had burned LF posters and attacked their delegates in Jezzine in the south, leaving four people wounded.
-A Hezbollah official said the group had no presence in that area.
+The head of an EU observation mission said they had seen "a calm atmosphere inside and outside the polling stations," and there had been some "minor issues."
+The LF said Hezbollah supporters had attacked their delegates in three districts - Jezzine, Zahle, and Baalbeck-Hermel, leaving at least four people wounded.
+A Hezbollah official said the group had no presence in Jezzine.
+The official could not immediately be contacted for comment on the other two areas.

-The Lebanese Association for Democratic Elections (LADE) said one of its monitors had been beaten by Hezbollah supporters near Sidon.
+The Lebanese Association for Democratic Elections said one of its monitors was beaten by Hezbollah supporters near Sidon.
 The Hezbollah official said he was not aware of the incident.
-LADE, which warned of vote-buying ahead of the election, also said activists of several parties, including Hezbollah, had asked its monitors to leave some polling stations.
+The association, which warned of vote-buying ahead of the contest, said activists of several parties, including Hezbollah, had asked its monitors to leave some polling stations.

-Near Beirut, a man shouted insults at Aoun, 88, as he was casting his vote, a presidential source said.
-Al-Jadeed and MTV showed footage of security forces dragging a man from the scene and said he had been detained.
-Two security officials said the forces involved were the Republican Guard.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)